smartgic/skill-sonos-controller/README.md

 ## Disclaimer

-*This plugin is not officially commissioned/supported by Sonos.
+*This skill is not officially commissioned/supported by Sonos.
 The trademark "Sonos" is registered by "Sonos, Inc."*

 ## About